 What does all of this mean for policymakers?
 We emphasize two general points.
 First, an important lesson from the RCT approach is that simple pieces of information, when they get through to the public, can have very large effects on inflation expectations.
 This suggests that there is significant potential in using communication strategies to affect the expectations of the general public as a tool to help stabilize the economy.
 But most current policy communications do not reach the public.
 Hence, more work needs to be done in designing communications strategies that successfully reach the public.
-Second, it may not be enough just to communicate information about pessimistic about output and employment.
-Given that hyperinflation undermines the productive capacity of the economy, one may still interpret the resulting correlation as reflecting supply-side factors.

-inflation or interest rates.
+Second, it may not be enough just to communicate information about inflation or interest rates.
 Households and firms understand that, for example, inflation is endogenous and will therefore make an inference about what is driving the new information about inflation that they receive.
 How they do so will depend on their understanding of the inflation process, which for many seems to reflect a supply-side view of inflation.
 The ultimate effect on economic decisions may therefore be different from what is desired by policymakers.
 Instead, it may be preferable to offer more holistic messages that describe the broader outcomes that policymakers are trying to achieve.

-IV.A.
+IV.i.
 Reaching the Public

 Economic expectations depend on a myriad of factors (e.g., ability and incentives of economic agents to collect, process and interpret information) and policy actions are but one of these many factors.
 As a result, economic agents may be largely unaware of policy actions in normal times.
 For example, Binder (2017) documents that the general public does not know basic facts about central banks such as leadership, objectives and even the very existence of these institutions.
 14 This lack of knowledge apparently extends to firm managers, too.
 Table 3 reports the distribution for the perceived inflation target of the Federal Reserve for U.S. CEOs (using our survey of U.S. firms), households (using the Nielsen Homescan Panel) and professional forecasters (using the Survey of Professional Forecasters).
 We find that CEOs have perceptions similar to those of households participating in the Nielsen survey: there is a wide distribution with a significant mass above 2.5% and many respondents choosing "do not know."
-The fraction of CEOs who choose "do not know" varies across waves but is generally above 20 percent.
+The fraction of CEOs who choose "do not know" varies across waves but is generally above 20%.
 15 Households and firms do not appear to track changes in policies, either.
 For example, Lamla and Vinogradov (2019) use high-frequency measurement of households' expectations around FOMC decisions and document little knowledge about these decisions on the part of households, as well as weak revision of their expectations in response to the decisions.